Pinterest

 However, the meat is not required.
 The eggs provide enough protein, so if that's all there is, that's OK!

 In fact, sometimes I'd make sure I had cooked extra potatoes just to be able to make this the next day.
-If you want, you can always fry up some bacon with the onions and not bother adding any other type of meat.
+If you like, you can always fry up some bacon with the onions and not bother adding any other type of meat.

 This really is a recipe where "a bit of this and a bit of that" works so well.
 Use your imagination and create your own version that will become a family comfort food ... :)